 The unconscious level is the level of thought that occurs below our conscious awareness.
-These unconscious thoughts are associated with our ego and its beliefs, intentions, memories, desires, definitions, etc. It includes a lot of our past life memories, emotions and thought forms as well.
+These unconscious thoughts are associated with our ego and its beliefs, intentions, memories, desires, definitions, etc. It includes a lot of our past life memories, emotions, and thought-forms as well.
 The unconscious has two levels: the personal and collective levels.
 The collective unconscious simply contains all the unconscious beliefs, intentions, memories, definitions, desires, etc., of a collective (or group) of individuals.

 The conscious level is the level of thought that we are aware of.
 Like unconscious thoughts, they are associated with the ego.
 The only difference is that we are consciously aware of these thoughts rather than unconscious of them.
-As with the unconscious, the conscious also has the personal and collective levels.
-The collective conscious contains all the conscious beliefs and thought forms of a collective of individuals or a society.
+As with the unconscious, the conscious also has personal and collective levels.
+The collective conscious contains all the conscious beliefs and thought-forms of a collective of individuals or a society.

 The superconscious level is a level of divinely (or soul) inspired thought that occurs largely beyond our conscious awareness and ego.
 Such thoughts are associated with our higher mind or the part of us that is spirit rather than physical.
 When viewed in a collective sense, the superconscious is sometimes referred to as God, Great Spirit, the Universe, etc. When viewed in terms of the personal superconscious, it is often referred to as the “Higher Self” or the “Holy Spirit”.